theonedev/onedev/server-product/system/incompatibilities/incompatibilities.md

+# 8.0.0

+1. Project site published via public site step in build spec now can be publicly accessible.
+Previously it is only accessible to users able to access the project

 # 7.8.0

 To use consistent project url for web and git access, OneDev now uses project path instead of project id to access projects via web UI, for instance `https://code.onedev.io/projects/160` has been changed to `https://code.onedev.io/onedev/server`.
 To avoid conflicting with this url scheme,